aztek/scala-workflow/Readme.md

 framework is implemented as `Idiom` instance.

 `Cell` trait defines a unit of data, that can be assigned with `:=` and fetched with `!`.
-Cells can depend on each other's values, much like they do in spreadsheets.
+Cells can depend on each others values, much like they do in spreadsheets.

 ```scala